 1. Define Goals and Problem Statement

-It is great to start by defining the problem and setting your goals.
-The problem statement is like your North Star, which provides direction.
+Start by clearly defining the problem and setting project goals.
+A focused problem statement gives direction.

 2. Plan the Architecture